 A crowd of 37,317 fans enjoys a 3-2 victory over the Braves when LA surpasses the 100 million mark in attendance at Dodger Stadium.
-The ballpark opened in 1962, three seasons after the franchise moved from Brooklyn to the west coast.
+The ballpark opened in 1962, four seasons after the franchise moved from Brooklyn to the west coast.

 Blue Jay first baseman Carlos Delgado hits three homers for the second time this month, accounting for four of the runs in the team's 12-4 victory over Kansas City at Kauffman Stadium.
 The Toronto clean-up hitter also turned the homer hat trick in Tampa Bay during the third game of the season.